NBISweden/AGAT/docs/gxf.md

     within the GFF format, for instance, declaring that submitters should describe coding exons with the feature name CDS.

-From those information we can understand that in ~2000 for the drosophila genome project they have use the GFF format with particuliar specification that leaded to the emergence of the GTF format.
+From this, we can understand that in ~2000 for the drosophila genome project they have use the GFF format with particuliar specification that lead to the emergence of the GTF format.

-In another paper [The Human Genome Browser at UCSC.
+In another paper, [The Human Genome Browser at UCSC.
 Genome Res.
 2002 Jun; 12(6): 996–1006. doi:10.1101/gr.229102](https://doi.org/10.1101/gr.229102) the authors say that the GTF format has been designed specifically for the human genome project:

     Since August 2001, it has become possible for users to upload their own annotations for display in the browser.
 These annotations can be in the standard GFF format